-17. Can I leave extra waste beside the bins for collection?
+18. Can I leave extra waste beside the bins for collection?

-No, side waste will not be collected.
+No, waste left by the side of a bin will not be collected.

-Additional non-recyclable and recyclable waste can be disposed of at your local Household Waste Recycling Centre or you can arrange for a bulky uplift.
+Additional non-recyclable and recyclable waste can be disposed of at your local Household Waste Recycling Centre, or you can arrange for a bulky uplift.

 Extra recycling bins can be provided free of charge by contacting us online at https://info.dumgal.gov.uk/faultreporting/

-- online at https://info.dumgal.gov.uk/faultreporting/
+- online at https://info.dumgal.gov.uk/FaultReporting/Waste/BinAssistance